TsaiZinan/TOOLS/README.md

 Some tools

 ## ConvertMarkdownImageLinks2imgur
-### Convert every image link in the Markdown file to Imgur links.
+### Convert every image link in your Markdown file to Imgur links.

 1. fill your Imgur API client_id and client_secret in code below.
 ```